khoo0030/api-corppass-service-provider-expressjs/README.md

 ## How to use

-- Go to [Web Client](https://github.com/khoo0030/client-corppass-playplay-vuejs).
+- Go to Web Client @ http://localhost:7000.
 Landing page should load.
 - @Web Client landing page - click on `Go to MockPass` button.
 MockPass login page should load.
 - @MockPass login page - click on the `Login` button then click on `select username` and click on `[Object object]` selection.
 Home page should load indicating that MockPass authentication is successful.